eclipse-iottestware/iottestware/INSTALL.md

 ### Installing Quickstart

 _Note:_ Make sure all prerequisites are met.
 As we use Eclipse Titan (natively running under Linux) to compile and execute our test suite, the following instruction won't cover other OS like Windows or MacOS.
-We recommend installing a Linux derivate in a virtual machine. [//]: # (The easiest way is to deploy the whole test system with Docker.)
+We recommend installing a Linux derivate in a virtual machine.

 #### Set up